VeniceUnleashed/VU-Docs/content/modding/custom-ui.md

 ### `WebUI.Call('EnableKeyboard')`

 Enables keyboard input for this frame.
 This means that any key inputs will be sent to the WebUI.
-This also brings the frame to the front and shows it if it's hidden.

 ### `WebUI.Call('DisableKeyboard')`